Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic

 \textbf{We found no mean differences between the UK and USA}.
 We found high levels of similarities in how software professionals were impacted in the USA and the UK.
 This might be the result of the reliance of national health authorities on the World Health Organization, making lockdown measures fairly uniform between both countries.
-Consequently, global software companies can homogeneously plan policies in case of a future disastrous event across countries.
-However, they should take individual differences into account, as in both countries, developers are reporting higher well-being and productivity and those reporting lower well-being and productivity (i.e., the within-country variability outweighed the between-country variability).
-Also, we have no evidence suggesting that there should be any difference between the USA and the UK in working from home policies.